SecureAIAutonomyLab/baseline-camera-app/README.md

     Then configure the location of that file in the key.properties.
 See "Reference the keystore from the app" in the flutter documentation
 - Sign into the google play console with the lab account and choose the app
 - Go to the production tab and choose create new release
-- Upload the apk file from [project]/build/app/outputs/bundle/release/app.aab
+- Upload the bundle file from [project]/build/app/outputs/bundle/release/app.aab
 - Submit the release

+Troubleshooting : Error when building ios in Xcode
+If you're sure you followed the steps correctly you may need to clean your workspace
+- Run "flutter clean"

+Troubleshooting: Iproxy cannot be verified
+- Navigate to the directory containing the flutter SDK
+- Run "sudo xattr -d com.apple.quarantine flutter/bin/cache/artifacts/usbmuxd/iproxy"